What does “abunai” mean in Japanese?

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.

-From these two components, we can understand that “abunakunai” is literally the nai form of “abunai” and means ‘not dangerous’, ‘not unsafe’, ‘not insecure’, or such in Japanese.
-Then, let me explain how to use it through the example sentence below.
+From these two parts, we can understand that “abunakunai” is literally the nai form of “abunai” and means ‘not dangerous’, ‘not unsafe’, ‘not insecure’, or such in Japanese.
+Then, let me explain how to use this form through the example sentence below.

 Example #2: how to say “not dangerous” in Japanese

-- ano – あの : a determiner used before a noun referring to a thing not close to the speaker.
-In the example, this is used before “katana” to say “that sword” in Japanese.
+- ano – あの : a determiner used before a noun which refers to something not close to the speaker.
+In the example, this is used before “chiiki” to say “that area” in Japanese.

 This is a typical usage of “abunakunai”.
 When we want to say “not dangerous” in Japanese, this nai form is a very good option.